rnascunha/tree_trunks/README.md

 $ make
 $ ./custom_config
 ```
-Two new structres must be defined:
+Two new structures must be defined:

 ```
 /**